Davidson's Fort: History

 From Quakers Meadows, Rutherford headed west to Davidson's Fort, assigning some 300 men to stay there as guards.
 On September 1, 1776, Rutherford left Davidson's Fort with some 2,400 men to fight the Cherokee at Lower and Middle Towns.
 This was part of the Cherokee Expedition, a planned simultaneous attack against the Cherokee in three states—North Carolina, South Carolina, and Virginia.
 However, the Cherokee fled Rutherford's advancing troops, going to safety in Tennessee.
-Rutherford burned the Cherokee crops and 36 of their towns, and killed their livestock, creating a path of destruction know as Rutherford's Trace.
+Rutherford burned the Cherokee crops and 36 of their towns, and killed their livestock, creating a path of destruction known as Rutherford's Trace.
 Rutherford and his men returned to Davidson's Fort on October 12, 1776.

 The militia stayed at Davidson's Fort for six years during the war, guarding the fort and going out on "spying excursions".
 Most of the time, the fort was under the leadership of Colonel Carson or Captain Daniel Smith.
 Smith was in charge of the fort for two extended periods, making him its longest serving commander.
 Other officers associated with Davidson's Fort in 1776 and 1777 include Captain David Caldwell, Captain William Davidson, Captain John Dickey, and Captain Thomas Kennedy.
 Some of the men stationed at Davidson's Fort fought in the Battle of Kings Mountain on October 7, 1780.
 The fort operated through the 1780s, serving as a starting point for other campaigns against the Cherokee.
 It also became a trading post between settlers and the Cherokee, becoming "significant in opening the western part of the State."

 In 1784, Samuel Davidson and his family were the first known white settlers west of the Blue Ridge Mountains, settling on Christians Creek in what is now Azalea in Buncombe County.
 This was property Davidson received as payment for his time in service during the Revolutionary War.
 After a few weeks, he was killed by some Cherokee.
 Samuel's wife, Rebecca, escaped with their infant daughter Ruth and an enslaved woman, traveling by foot to Davidson's Fort.
 At the fort, William, Smith, Daniel Smith, and others organized to bury Samuel and track the Cherokee attackers.
 They killed the Cherokee at a camp when the French Broad and Swannanoa Rivers join (now along the Biltmore Estate in Asheville, North Carolina).
 They also attacked the Cherokee Village in Swannanoa.

 In 1796, the Inferior Court Minutes of Burke County still referred to the site as "Samuel Davidson's Fort".
 In 1852, David Lowry Swain gave a speech at the stockade of the old fort.
 In 1871, a grandson of George Davidson sold Old Fort Plantation, a 2200 acre tract that included the fort, to railroad man Sanborn Worthen who named it Catawba Vale.
 The town of Catawba Vale was chartered on January 25, 1872.
 On February 21, 1873, the North Carolina General Assembly renamed the town Old Fort to honor the historic fort.